Dishoungh/cpu/README.md

 Apparently, in Vivado 2024.1, there is a [bug where the AXI code generator creates faulty code](https://adaptivesupport.amd.com/s/article/000037171?language=en_US).
 I could try to fix this myself by manually adding in the code, but I'm just going to upgrade to 2024.2.

+After migrating to 2024.2, I deleted the AXI Interconnect IP for the [AXI Smartconnect](https://www.xilinx.com/products/intellectual-property/smartconnect.html).
+According to Xilinx, it is now a drop-in replacement for the AXI Interconnect.

+I also created a new block design for the IP, `darkstar_bd`.

 ## Special Thanks

 I'm dedicating this section to the wonderful people at the [Digital Design HQ discord](https://discord.gg/4YWKUryprY) who have helped me build this project.